What are the Basic Requirements for a Payday Loan?

 In some cases, payday lenders deny loan applications.
 This usually happens when the applicants:

-• Aren’t able to show proof of income
+• You aren’t able to show proof of income

-• Don’t have a steady income (like independent contractors or temporary workers)
+• You don’t have a steady income (like independent contractors or temporary workers)

-Active-duty military service members and their dependents may also have difficulties getting approved for a payday loan.
-That’s because the Military Lending Act intended to protect military members from high-interest-rate loans – like payday and title loans.
-It caps interest rates at 36%.
+Active-duty military servicemembers and their dependents may be turned away by payday lenders even though they meet all of the requirements.
+That’s due to the Military Lending Act, which is intended to protect military members from high-interest-rate loans – like payday and title loans.
+It caps payday loan interest rates at 36%.
 Because of this, some lenders won’t issue loans to military servicemembers at all.

 READ MORE: Payday loan interest rates

-Pro tip: It is important to keep in mind that payday lenders are looking out for themselves.
-Most denied loan applications occur because the lenders aren’t sure they will get paid on time.
+Pro tip: Most denied loan applications occur because the lenders aren’t sure they will get paid on time.
 For example, people without an active checking account can’t write a post-dated check for the loan amount plus fee, which is an essential requirement with most lenders, or set up their account to be automatically debited at payday.

 READ MORE: Payday loan consolidation: How to get relief that works